feurbano/data_management_2018/sections/section_1/l1_sql.md

 ```

 ##### EXERCISE
-* Retrive the animal with the larger altitudina range
+* Retrive the animal with the larger altitudinal range

 ## <a name="c_1.13"></a>1.13 WINDOW functions